 A Summative Project Brief (SPB) substitutes for a formal examination.
-SPBs are set by Edexcel and are the means by which students' attainment is assessed.
+SPBs are set by Pearson and are the means by which students' attainment is assessed.
 Students are expected to spend approximately 30 hours of classroom time working on a project.

 The SPB is not a vehicle for teaching the course.
 Teachers should act as 'line managers' to students working on an SPB.
 They can monitor their progress, offer advice, make suggestions for improvement, and so on.
 If students require additional support and guidance, this must be reflected in the marks they are awarded.

 SPBs are identified by their unit number and the month of release.
 For example, the D201 brief published in September 2011 is identified as D201 SPB0911.

 All existing briefs have been re-titled to match this convention.